SakurajimaMaiii/ACDCSeg/README.md

 | LV |94.6 |19.63|
 | mean |90.6|21.56|

-We don't finetune hyperparameters, so you can easily repreduce this results.
+We don't finetune hyperparameters carefully, so you can easily repreduce this results.
 If you use ACDC dataset in your paper, remember to cite paper [Deep Learning Techniques for Automatic MRI Cardiac Multi-Structures Segmentation and Diagnosis: Is the Problem Solved?](https://ieeexplore.ieee.org/document/8360453).